XanaduAI/Xanadu-Quantum-Codebook/nodes/I.6.3/challengeDescription.md

 The way the operation acts on the amplitudes is periodic, and is described by simple trigonometric functions. $RX$ is simply rotating the state in its two-dimensional space, with some extra complex phases!
-But, what if we want to change the relative sizes of the amplitudes *without* adding in the complex components?
+But what if we want to change the relative sizes of the amplitudes *without* adding in the complex components?